 Besides measuring the size of the bed according to your dog’s measurement, you should also measure if the bed is sizeable enough to fit the room where the dog sleeps.

-Let’s say you have an older dog with joint problems and incontinence issue.
+Let’s say you have an older dog with joint problems and incontinence issues.
 Aside from getting an orthopedic memory foam bed, you may also want to consider if the mattress is water-resistant or not.

 As a side note, you should remember never to machine washed the filling of a dog bed unless instructed otherwise by the manufacturer.